WHY THE RV LIFE??

 Why the RV Snow Bird lifestyle??
 Although we haven't been asked this question directly, I'm sure there are some friends & family members who have wondered.
 First, a little background on Al......

 Kelly comes from an RV family from way back.
-She remembers her 2 sisters & brother all loaded up in the station wagon heading down the road to various campgrounds here & there.
+She remembers her 2 sisters & brother all loaded up in the family station wagon heading down the road to various campgrounds here & there.
 She is from Spencerport NY & her Dad was an avid fisherman who liked to bring the whole family up to Canada on fishing & camping adventures.
 They later moved from station wagons to Class C RV's & finally a Class A Motor Home.
 Kelly's Dad was a U.S. Marine during the second world war who fought & was wounded on the Island of Iwo Jima.
 Kelly gets her sense of adventure, determination, & love for the outdoors from her Dad!!
-(Kelly's Dad died in August of 2010) Her Mother worked in the school system for many years & I think it's here where Kelly has inherited her academic smarts, patience, & easy going manner.
+(Kelly's Dad died in August of 2010) Her mother worked in the school system for many years & I think it's here where Kelly has inherited her academic smarts, patience, & easy-going manner.
 All very conducive to the RV lifestyle, so it was a natural progression for Kelly to one day gravitate to-wards the adventures of the open road.
+Her mother died in November of 2021.

 Now. what does all this have to do with, "Why an RV!!" (they don't call me Mr. Blabberfingers for nothing you know:))